shaunpwilkinson/insect/README.md

 This software was developed at [Victoria University of Wellington](http://www.victoria.ac.nz/) with funding from a Rutherford Foundation Postdoctoral Research Fellowship award from the Royal Society of New Zealand.
-Unpublished COI data care of Molly Timmers (NOAA)
+Unpublished COI data care of Molly Timmers (NOAA).